Advanced figure and portrait

 What will we cover?

-Working primarily in 2D media including drawing, painting, collage and mixed media, the course covers working from life/observation, found images, photography/film as well as from memory and the imagination to develop personal project work.
+Working with drawing and painting plus collage and mixed media, the course covers working from life/observation, and from found images/photography as well as from memory and the imagination to develop personal project work.

 Tutor-led workshops will develop your skills, techniques and methodologies throughout the course.

 Visual research referencing artist contexts and use of sketchbooks and gallery/museum visits also form a fundamentally important part of the course.

 Themes on the course include: contemporary notions of identity, the Classical tradition, the physical body and anatomy, the dynamic figure, the appropriated figure and the figure in public space.

 By the end of this course you should be able to...